-The A.B. testing feature is hands-down one of my favorite things about this whole tool.
-If you have ever experienced sending an email and getting hardly anyone opening it, you know the struggle that is coming up with the right subject lines.
+The Convertkit a/b testing feature is hands-down, one of my favorite things about this whole tool.
+If you have ever experienced sending an email and getting hardly anyone opening it, you know the struggle of coming up with the right subject lines.

 Here is how it works.
 ConvertKit sends out both subject lines 50/50 to 30% of your audience.
 When it sends, it is measuring which subject line is getting more opens.

 7. Use Other Free Tools to Get The Highest Conversions

 So what does that have to do with the email?
 Good question!
 Another benefit of Pretty Links is that I can track all of my links in one place.

 DripScrips is another free tool.
 You can get the templates here.

-Subject Line Analyzer tool
+Email Subject Line Analyzer tool

-The best part about this tool is that its free!
-Get a score of 60 or more and you are ready to send.
+The best part about this tool is that it’s free!
+Get a score of 60 or more, and you are ready to send.
 You can use it here.